neeraj3029/chi-sq-test/README.md

 </p>

-This package helps run Chi-Squared hypothesis tests for testing distributions on dataset.
+This package helps run Chi-Squared hypothesis tests for testing distributions on numerical data.
 Details follow.

 ### How to install